-Oakton is now offering mobile apps development courses for the iPhone/iPad (CIS290-050) and Android (CIS 290-051) mobile devices in the Fall 2013 semester.
-The prerequisite is knowledge of a programming language, preferably C, C#, or Java.
+Oakton is now offering mobile apps development courses for the iPhone/iPad (CIS290-050) and Android (CIS 290-052) mobile devices in the spring 2014 semester.
+The prerequisite is knowledge of a programming language, preferably C, C++, C#, or Java.
 This course is for experienced programmers.
-These courses will be offered in the Fall 2013 semester.

 - CAB125: Comprehensive Word Processing

 - CAB140: Database Application Using Access

 AND earn a 70% or higher on the Gmetrix assessment training software.

 The GMetrix software can be used at Oakton or installed on your personal computer.
 Instructions will be given by your instructor or contact Michele Reznick.
 When you earn a 70% or higher on the training software that corresponds to the class you are taking (or recently completed), you will be given a voucher to take the Microsoft certification exam at no cost to you.